 - Read at or above a 10th-grade level

 - Compose paragraphs and basic essays with confidence

 - Use a planner and track assignment progress

 - Listen, take notes, and be willing to engage in group discussions (extroversion not required!)

-- Possess basic computer skills—browsing, accessing assignments, scanning, emailing, and managing files without significant help from parents
+- Possess basic computer skills—browsing, accessing assignments, scanning, e-mailing, and managing files without significant help from parents

-- Have some exposure to medieval history and taken a course in the Great Books of antiquity
+- Have some exposure to medieval history and have taken a course in the Great Books of antiquity

 - Click here to view how this course fits into the St. Raphael School Liberal Arts curriculum scope and sequence.

 High School Credit: This course is the equivalent of one high school credit in history.